 NO UPDATE TO THE PERFORMANCE MEASURES.
-PERFORMING ARTS CENTER DESIGN---During the second quarter of 2008, LMDC continued working with the City and the project team, which includes Gehry Partners, Faithful & Gould, and Joyce Theater, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
-The City team gave a presentation on work done for "Phase I" under the subrecipient agreement.
-Faithful + Gould has began subgrade work for "Phase II" of the subrecipient agreement.
-LMDC conducted a feasibility study to identify and analyze issues and costs associated with an alternative site for the Performing Arts Center.
+PERFORMING ARTS CENTER---During the third quarter of 2008, LMDC continued working with the City and the project team, which includes Gehry Partners, Faithful & Gould, and Joyce Theater, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
+Faithful + Gould has continued subgrade work for "Phase II" of the subrecipient agreement.
+Gehry Partners and Joyce Theater have not been authorized for Phase II work, whose scope has yet to be defined.

-W-MEM-0171 01/01/2002
+W-MEM-0171